 Healthy Charcoal for the BBQ: Coconut charcoal briquettes are a much healthier alternative to petroleum-based charcoal.

-Mattress: I’m a big fan of the Intellibed mattress.
-It’s made of non-toxic materials, and they last for 30 years.
-Use the code DeliciouslyOrganic10 to save 10% off of any mattress.
+Mattress: I’m a big fan of the OrganixBed mattress by Intellibed.
+It’s made of non-toxic materials, no off-gassing, and they last for 30 years.
+Use the code Organic to save 10% off of any mattress.

 Laptop EMF Shield: I use this when I use my laptop, well, on my lap!
 It provides protection from laptop radiation and laptop heat.